 In continuous clamping, the overlap tests are relatively inexpensive.
-Although there are potentially $n^2$ interactions between shadow casters and shadow receivers, by utilizing temporal coherence the expected running time is reduced to O(n + k), where k is the actual number of overlapping bounding boxes.
+Although there are potentially n^2 interactions between shadow casters and shadow receivers, by utilizing temporal coherence the expected running time is reduced to O(n+k), where n is the number of objects and k is the actual number of overlapping bounding boxes.
 In typical scenes, k is usually fairly small.
 The main cost is incurred in merging depth intervals.